shawtes/dfs-mlb_optimizer_gui/README.md

 16. Integration of Optimization and Machine Learning The optimization and machine learning components work together by using model predictions as inputs into the optimization problem.
-The pipeline is mathematically represented as: y^=g(f(X;θ1);θ2),y^=g(f(X;θ1);θ2), where ff represents feature transformations and gg represents the final predictive model.
+The pipeline is mathematically represented as: y^=g(f(X;θ1);θ2),y^=g(f(X;θ1);θ2), where f represents feature transformations and g represents the final predictive model.

 17. Results and Comparative Analysis
 The evaluation process involves cross-validation strategies (k-fold, stratified sampling) to ensure model robustness.
 Performance metrics include:
 •	Mean Absolute Error (MAE)
 •	R2R2
 •	Mean Absolute Percentage Error (MAPE)

-18. Conclusion and Future Work
+19. Conclusion and Future Work
 This paper proposes a comprehensive approach to MLB DFS optimization that blends mathematical modeling with machine learning.
 Future directions include incorporating real-time data feeds, enhancing the combinatorial optimization model with dynamic programming, and extending the framework to other DFS sports.

 Glossary